uhppoted/uhppoted-app-home-assistant/README.md

 # uhppoted-app-home-assistant

-UHPPOTE controller HACS integration for Home Assistant.
+UHPPOTE controller custom component for Home Assistant.

-(_IN DEVELOPMENT_)
+Development status: _ALPHA_

 ---
-The _uhppoted-app-home-assistant_ is something of an awkward fit into the _Home Assistant_ conceptual model - it turns out an access control system (ACS) has a lot more moving parts than e.g. the average thermostat.
-Having said which, it is functional and usable just not as clean and elegant as one would like.
-However, it is still in the early alpha stage of development...
+The _uhppoted-app-home-assistant_ is an experimental Home Assistant custom component for the UHPPOTE access controllers, leveraging the _uhppoted-python_ library.
+It turns out that an access control system has quite a lot of moving parts and the current implementation, although functional and usable, is very much intended for brave (and/or foolhardy) early adopter.

-The current version is only really suitable for managing a small home ACS - a couple of controllers with half a dozen doors and maybe five or ten or so access cards i.e. not a ginormous mansion or an office building.
+The current version is only really suitable for managing a small home ACS e.g. a couple of controllers with half a dozen doors and maybe five or ten or so access cards i.e. not a large mansion or an office building.

 ---
 **Contents**